GayBelarus: Police intimidation

-In 2013, "GayBelarus" actively promoted the protection of the attacked LGBT representative Vitaly Gulyak whose case had already been filed to the prosecutor’s office.
-Vitaly was persecuted by an organized group of ‘hunters of pedophiles’ called ‘Leather Microphone’.
-Subsequently, two of the hunters were sentenced for insulting and distribution of the victim’s personal information, two more were announced wanted by the Criminal Investigation Department.
+In 2013, GayBelarus promoted the protection of the LGBT representative Vitaly Gulyak whose case had already been filed to the prosecutor's office.
+Gulyak was persecuted by an organised group of "hunters of pedophiles" called Leather Microphone.
+Two of the hunters were sentenced for insulting and distributing the victim's personal information and two more were announced wanted by the Criminal Investigation Department.